Plague of Cyprian: Contemporary accounts

 There are no accounts comprehensive enough to estimate the total number of deaths of the plague in the Roman Empire.
 At the height of the outbreak, 5,000 people a day were said to be dying in Rome.
 One historian has calculated the population of Alexandria dropped from 500,000 to 190,000 during the plague.
 Some of the decline in the city's population was possibly due to people fleeing.
-Pope Dionysus the Great wrote about the plague's effects in Alexandria soon after the Decian persecution of 250 or Valerian persecutions of 257, as reported by Eusebius:
+Pope Dionysus the Great of Alexandria wrote about the plague's effects there soon after the Decian persecution of 250 or Valerian persecutions of 257, as reported by Eusebius:

 Now, alas! all is lamentation, everyone is mourning, and the city resounds with weeping because of the numbers who have died and are dying every day.
 As Scripture says of the firstborn of the Egyptians, so now there has been a great cry: there is not a house in which there is not one dead - how I wish it had been only one! (...)
 The most brilliant festival of all was kept by the fulfilled martyrs, who were feasted in heaven.
 Afterward came war and famine, which struck at Christian and heathen alike.
 We alone had to bear the injustices they did to us, but we profited by what they did to each other and suffered at each other's hands; so yet again we found joy in the peace which Christ has given to us alone.
 But when both we and they had been allowed a tiny breathing-space, out of the blue came this disease, a thing more terrifying to them than any terror, more frightful than any disaster whatever...

 Cyprian's biographer, Pontius of Carthage, wrote of the plague at Carthage:

 Afterwards there broke out a dreadful plague, and excessive destruction of a hateful disease invaded every house in succession of the trembling populace, carrying off day by day with abrupt attack numberless people, every one from his own house.
 All were shuddering, fleeing, shunning the contagion, impiously exposing their own friends, as if with the exclusion of the person who was sure to die of the plague, one could exclude death itself also.
 There lay about the meanwhile, over the whole city, no longer bodies, but the carcasses of many, and, by the contemplation of a lot which in their turn would be theirs, demanded the pity of the passers-by for themselves.
 No one regarded anything besides his cruel gains.
 No one trembled at the remembrance of a similar event.
 No one did to another what he himself wished to experience.